We Specialize in Recovering Compensation for Patients Injured Due to Medication Errors

 Our Substantial Recoveries for Our Clients Injured Because of Medical Errors

-Every medical malpractice case is unique; we never guarantee a victory or promise that you will recover a financial compensation.
+Every medication error case is unique; we never guarantee a victory or promise that you will recover a financial compensation.
 In fact, we urge you to be very wary of any law firms touting such guarantees.

-That being said, we are very proud of our track record and have obtained very favorable outcomes for a number of our medical malpractice clients injured because of medical errors.
+That being said, we are very proud of our track record and have obtained very favorable outcomes for a number of our medication error clients injured because of medical errors.
 A few of our victories include the following:

 - $1,750,000.00 medical malpractice settlement against a hospital on behalf of a male client who experienced a psychotic reaction to medication administered to him by said hospital for a rash and which led him to jump out a 3rd-floor hospital window and sustain a traumatic brain injury.